django-oscar/django-oscar/docs/source/key_questions.rst

 How are products organised within the site?
 A common pattern is to have a single category tree where each product belongs to one category which sits within a tree structure of other categories.
-However, there are lots of other options such as having several separate taxonomy trees (eg split by brand, by theme, by product type).
+However, there are lots of other options such as having several separate taxonomy trees (e.g., split by brand, by theme, by product type).
 Other questions to consider:

 * Can a product belong to more than one category?
-* Can a category sit in more than one place within the tree?  (eg a "children's fiction" category might sit beneath "children's books" and "fiction").
+* Can a category sit in more than one place within the tree?  (e.g., a "children's fiction" category might sit beneath "children's books" and "fiction").

 * :doc:`recipes/how_to_customise_an_app`